Kalltech/binance/README.md

-Create your bot, modify ini, update binance.py in /usr/local/lib/python2.7/dist-packages/binance.py Then modify crontab and run python telegram_bot_binance.py2
+Create your bot, modify ini, update binance.py in /usr/local/lib/python2.7/dist-packages/binance.py Then modify crontab and run python telegram_bot_binance.py2 From your telegram send signal or status to bot

 # Simple Binance API client in Python